Beat Energy Costs: Home Insulation

 - You pay high utility bills to heat and/or cool your home.

 - You are constantly annoyed by outside noise.
 Insulation not only helps keep a more constant temperature, it also assists in muffling sound.

 If you have any of these problems and decide that you need more insulation, remember that a good insulating system not only protects your home from outside temperatures, it also protects against air leakage and helps to control moisture.
 Another important fact to remember is that the amount of energy you will save by having a well-insulated house will depend on a variety of factors: your local climate; your family's living habits; the efficiency of your heating/cooling system; the fuel you use and the size and shape of your home.

 Whether you insulate your home yourself, or hire a professional, you will want to make sure your money is spent wisely.
 After sealing off air leaks, remember to start insulating at the top of your home and work down.
 Your attic is a top priority.
 Insulate it at the recommended value (check R-values, also called insulating power levels, to get the recommended amount for your location) and be sure to insulate the attic door.
 Insulate properly under floors and around walls above unheated crawl spaces or basements, and around the edges of unheated concrete slabs.
 For new construction, and when remodeling or re-siding, always use the recommended level of insulation for exterior walls.

-Considering that utility costs across America rose a whopping 32% from 2004 to 2006, insulating your home should be a top priority when looking for ways to save money on your energy bills.
+Considering that utility costs across America continue to rise, insulating your home should be a top priority when looking for ways to save money on your energy bills.